Protecting What Matters Most

 A custody case can be as confusing for a parent as it is for the child.
 In helping Texas families sort out the best arrangement for their kids, we’re often asked questions both basic and detailed.
 Below are some of those frequently asked questions.
+To book an initial consultation, contact Evans Family Law Group in Austin today.

 Parents of a child always can sue for custody of their child.
-In some cases people who have served in a parental capacity also have legal standing to file a custody suit, if they have had care, control, and possession of the child for at least six months.
+In some cases, people who have served in a parental capacity also have legal standing to file a custody suit, if they have had care, control, and possession of the child for at least six months.
 That group of people may include grandparents, aunts and uncles, family friends, unmarried domestic partners, and step-parents.
 The relevant case, decided by the Texas Supreme Court on June 15, 2018, was In the Interest of H.S., a Minor Child.

 Physical custody gives the parent the right to determine where the child lives.
 Legal custody gives parents the right to make legal, medical, and educational decisions for the child.